Wisconsin Supreme Court strikes down governor's mask mandate

 MADISON, Wis.
-(AP) — The Wisconsin Supreme Court on Wednesday struck down Gov. Tony Evers' statewide mask mandate, ruling that the Democrat exceeded his authority by unilaterally extending the mandate for months through multiple emergency orders.
+(AP) — The Wisconsin Supreme Court struck down Democratic Gov. Tony Evers' statewide mask mandate Wednesday, stripping the governor of one of his last remaining tools to curb large-scale spread of COVID-19 as the state stands on the precipice of another surge in infections.

-The 4-3 ruling from the conservative-controlled court is the latest legal blow to attempts by Evers to control the coronavirus.
-It comes after Republicans in the Legislature voted to repeal the mask mandate in February, only to see Evers quickly re-issue it.

-The court last May struck down Evers’ “safer at home” order, saying that his health secretary did not have the authority for such an order.
-Evers’ attempts to limit capacity in bars, restaurants and other indoor places were also blocked by a state appeals court in October.
+The conservative-leaning court ruled 4-3 that Evers violated state law by unilaterally issuing multiple emergency orders to extend the mandate for months.
+The court found Evers needed legislative approval to issue more orders after the initial 60-day mandate he issued in August expired.

 “The question in this case is not whether the governor acted wisely; it is whether he acted lawfully.
 We conclude he did not,” Justice Brian Hagedorn wrote for the majority.